Ryan-ZL-Lin/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would avoid overfitting and make the model more generated. (code line 102 ~ 124)

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...